yowashi23/btsorexo/index.md

 Note to myself: GitHub Pages take a while to update even after the GitHub Action completes.
 Sometimes this may be because caching.
 It may help to add an easter egg every commit.
 TODO: ["As of 2023, BTS is the best-selling musical act in South Korean history according to the Circle Chart, having sold in excess of 40 million albums."](https://en.wikipedia.org/wiki/BTS).
 It would be a good idea to have a model that could tell the members apart.
 A multiclass classification model like the dog breeds model would work.
 I'm curious to see how well the model does.
+Kaggle trains models much better than Colab does.
+I just wanted to try Colab out for this task.

 Chapter 2 of the book asks us to write our first blog post about our deep learning journey.
 "What's surprised you?
 What opportunities do you see for deep learning in your field (or a domain you're interested in?)
 What obstacles do you see?"